kamalbuilds/sonic-clout/docs/getting-started/quickstart.md

 3. Upload your content and add relevant metadata
 4. Set tokenization parameters (supply, name, symbol)
 5. Confirm the creation by approving the transaction
+6. Your content is now tokenized on the Sonic chain

 ## Step 5: Set Up Vesting (Creators)